-Work is primarily performed in an office setting.
-During deployment on Assessments, Country Start-ups, Disaster Assistance Response Teams (DARTs) (if required). or during site visits, the work may additionally involve special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.
+While in Washington, the work is generally performed in an office environment.
+However, the position also requires overseas travel, which may which may involve additional special safety and/or security precautions, wearing of protective equipment, and exposure to severe weather conditions.